geo-smart/snowcover/README.md

 1. **Planet Imagery**:
    - Size: Variable, depending on the coverage area and resolution of the satellite imagery.
 Can range from small patches to large-scale coverage of entire regions.
-   - Format: Typically GeoTIFF or similar raster formats, containing multispectral or RGB bands captured by Planet's satellites (e.g., PlanetScope, SkySat).
+   - Format: Typically GeoTIFF or similar raster formats, containing multispectral or RGB bands captured by Planet's satellites (e.g., PlanetScope here).
    - Access: Accessible via the Planet API, which provides a programmatic interface for searching, retrieving, and downloading imagery based on various parameters such as location, date, cloud cover, and satellite constellation.

 2. **Snow Cover Labels**: